 Colleges and universities are required by U.S. law each year to provide each student who is a “US citizen” for tax purposes with Form 1098-T, to assist the students and their families in computing any tax credit or deduction they may be able to claim, based on amounts they have spent for education.
-For 2019, these federal tax benefits include the American Opportunity Credit, the Lifetime Learning Credit, and the tuition and fees deduction.
+These include federal tax benefits include the American Opportunity Credit, the Lifetime Learning Credit, and the tuition and fees deduction.

 - Will I receive Form 1098-T?

 Westchester Community College students whose student account had payment transactions post to it during the calendar year will have online access to their Form 1098-T or receive it in paper form in late January.
 You may receive Form 1098-T even if you did not attend class during the calendar year.
 Receiving Form 1098-T does not necessarily indicate that you are entitled to claim any of the education-related tax credits or deductions.

 - What should I do with my Form 1098-T?